-We implemented a random generator of Boolean \mathcal{ALC} -ABoxes, which randomly generates a propositional formula in CNF and then assigns a randomly generated assertion to each propositional letter.
-Several parameters are used to control the shape of the generated Boolean ABoxes (the numbers in parentheses indicate the upper bound on the parameters we used): the number n_1 of literals in a clause (53), the number n_2 of propositional letters (36), the number n_3 of clauses (83), the number d of nested roles in a concept assertion (23), the number ncs of the constructors in a concept assertion (106), the numbers nc, nr, and ni of concept names, role names, and individual names in an assertion (12 each), and the probability pr of generating a role assertion (0.2).
+We implemented a random generator of Boolean $\mathcal{ALC}$ -ABoxes, which randomly generates a propositional formula in CNF and then assigns a randomly generated assertion to each propositional letter.
+Several parameters are used to control the shape of the generated Boolean ABoxes (the numbers in parentheses indicate the upper bound on the parameters we used): the number $n_1$ of literals in a clause (53), the number $n_2$ of propositional letters (36), the number $n_3$ of clauses (83), the number d of nested roles in a concept assertion (23), the number nc of the constructors in a concept assertion (106), the numbers nc, nr, and ni of concept names, role names, and individual names in an assertion (12 each), and the probability pr of generating a role assertion (0.2).

 In Figure 4, we plot the runtimes of Pellet-DPLL and Pellet-UR on these testing data against the number of symbols in the Boolean ABox.
-The points plotted as + indicate the runtime of Pellet-DPLL while those plotted as \times indicate the runtime of Pellet-UR.
-We depict the performance on consistent and inconsistent Boolean ABoxes separately - there were more consistent than inconsistent Boolean ABoxes.
+The points plotted as + indicate the runtime of Pellet-DPLL while those plotted as $\times$ indicate the runtime of Pellet-UR.
+We depict the performance on consistent and inconsistent Boolean ABoxes separately - the testing data contained more consistent than inconsistent Boolean ABoxes.

-For Pellet-UR, the runtime linearly increases with the size of the input (the bar from the lower left to the upper right corner).
+We can see that the runtime of Pellet-UR linearly increases with the size of the input (the bar from the lower left to the upper right corner).
 On inconsistent ABoxes Pellet-DPLL also exhibits a linear increase in runtime, while on consistent ABoxes the runtime is less predictable.
 Pellet-DPLL performs better on all of the inconsistent Boolean ABoxes.
 On most of the consistent ABoxes, the Pellet-UR approach does better.
 This is due to the fact that in Pellet-DPLL the frequent invocations of the theory solver Pellet are more likely to pay off if inconsistency of the current, partial model can be detected often: We then can build a back-jump clause that helps to prune the search space.
 The runtimes of Pellet-UR are about the same on both consistent and inconsistent input data.